 A kilo of muscle weighs the same as a kilo of fat, or a kilo of feathers for that matter.
 In spite of what you might hear bandied about the place, muscle does not weigh more than fat.

-What people actually mean when they say “muscle weighs more than fat” could be that muscle is more dense than fat, and therefore, a kilo of muscle takes up less room than a kilo of fat (think feathers compared to steel – a kg of feathers will take up much more room than a kilo of steel).
+Because muscle is more dense than fat, a kg of muscle takes up less room than fat – think feathers compared to steel.
+So a cm3 of muscle will weigh more than a ckm3 of fat.

 Many weight loss articles, fitness trainers, and the like will advise you not to look at the scales too much if you are wanting to lose weight.
 Instead you should focus on how your feel generally.
 Whether you have more energy, do your clothes fit better, and I agree, these are great measures of whether or not an exercise program is effective.

 However, if your goal is to lose weight, then you need to know how much you weigh, otherwise you’ll never know if you’ve reached your goal.